Ma-Fi-94/yaptool/docs/plottingtools.md

 - Required parameters

     - *ax* The matplotlib.pyplot.Axes object.
     - *which* String which denotes the axis of which the tick positions and labesl will be changed.
-Can be "x", or "y".
+Can be "x", "y", "xy", "yx" or "both".
     - *ticks* List of numerical values specifying the tick positions.
     - *labels* List of strings containing the labels associated with the *ticks*.